rows/hiring/job descriptions/Community and Social Media Manager.md

 [Rows](https://rows.com/), formerly dashdash, is a well-funded startup with top investors like Accel and Cherry Ventures.
 We have offices in Berlin and Porto.
 Check us e.g. on [Crunchbase](https://www.crunchbase.com/organization/dashdash), [Techcrunch](https://techcrunch.com/2018/05/16/dashdash-a-platform-to-create-web-apps-using-only-spreadsheet-skills-nabs-8m-led-by-accel/), [Venturebeat](https://venturebeat.com/2018/05/16/accel-leads-8-million-investment-in-dashdash-to-create-web-apps-from-spreadsheets/).

 ## Your Role
-We are hiring a Community and Social Media Manager for our office in Berlin, Germany, to help us build a thriving user community.
-You are a go-getter who loves to be on Twitter and connect with people.
-You also love to talk about spreadsheets.
+Are you a social-media and community wizard?
+Are you a go-getter who loves to be on Twitter and connect with people?
+Do you love spreadsheets and want to create great content and talk about them?
+Great!
+We want to hire you as our Community and Social Media Manager for our office in Berlin, Germany, to help us build a thriving user community.

 ## Your responsibilities
 - Develop and execute on a strategy to grow our community of spreadsheet users and influencers.